anilreddy12001/fastapi/README.md

 # Deploy FastAPI on Render

+Sample Websocket for a 2-way communication with a web client(browser), implemented in python.
 Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render.

 See https://render.com/docs/deploy-fastapi or follow the steps below: